bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

 1. Create both affinity as well as kinetic analysis of the data in the SPR evaluation software.
 2. Export both affinity as well as kinetic analysis.
     - Click on *affinity analysis* under 'Screening'
-        - Right click on the sensorgram thumbnails and select 'Export All Graphs And Table'.
+        - Right click on the sensorgram thumbnails and select 'Export All Graphs and Table'.
             - Save on Biacore hard drive.
       Click on *kinetic analysis* under 'Screening'.
-        - Right click on the sensorgram thumbnails and select 'Export All Graphs And Table'
+        - Right click on the sensorgram thumbnails and select 'Export All Graphs and Table'
             - Save on Biacore hard drive.
 3. Transfer both folders from 2. above to SPR image export folder on flynn.
     - tdts_users/Informatics and computational research/SPR_Image_import/year_month